Artemiy7/ticket/README.md

 ticket-paymnet service will read TicketOrder from DB and will perform a request to pdf-generator to generate a pdf ticket for every Customer:

-<h4 align="left">Generated result from TicketOrderDto where for every CustomerTicketDto printed pdf-ticket:</h4>

 ![image](https://user-images.githubusercontent.com/83453822/215364843-ccd59b68-43ab-443b-a734-fb157196122a.png)